With most things in life, timing is important, and the same holds true when it comes to taking your supplements.

 We need fuel for all that work, and taking your supplements properly – we recommend splitting the dose between morning and late afternoon, when your stomach is empty – ensures that your body has the proper fuel on board to complete all of its functions.

-Our Total Balance formulas are designed to feed your cells so your body is able to perform all of those biological activities better.
+Our comprehensive multivitamins for men and women are designed to feed your cells so your body is able to perform all of those biological activities better.

 We've spent a long time researching the synergy behind the product – how all the ingredients work together to create one powerful whole – to determine how much of each nutrient is most beneficial and when it should be released to do the most good.